bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Now, because that work is roughly a signature check, if I'm a wallet provider and I'm running like some pretty nice hardware, this is feasible.
 And I did some like back of the number math on it at some point.
 And, you could scale up to like 10 million users with, Amazon hardware and whatnot.
-But the but the reason I don't think this is super interesting is those users are giving all of their privacy to that server.
+But the reason I don't think this is super interesting is those users are giving all of their privacy to that server.
 It's the same as if you just handed your XPUB to a server and said, hey, just tell me when I get paid.
-Now there are some models where I think users might waing to do this.
+Now there are some models where I think users might want to do this.

 Ruben Somsen: 00:27:11